joejcollins/rhapsody-angel/queens/2020-bethany.md

 ## 2020 Queen Marked

+2021-06-26 I saw eggs but didn't see the queen.
+No signs of swarming but lots of brood.

 2021-06-18 I saw eggs but didn't see the queen.

 2021-06-12 I saw eggs but didn't see the queen.
 There is not much brood but there are a lot of flying bees.